cul/ldpd-hysync/README.md

 This application pulls data from Voyager and transforms it into a Hyacinth digital object JSON update.

 ## Ruby version
-This app is designed to run on MRI 2.5.x
+This app is designed to run on Ruby 3.0

 ## System dependencies